 A native of Saugus, Mass., the 28-year-old graduated from Southern New Hampshire University in 2011 with a B.S. in Sport Management and a minor in Communications.
 In his time as a student, he worked four years as an Athletics Communications assistant in the school’s athletic department.
 Previously, he served as Director of Media Operations for the North Shore Navigators, a summer collegiate baseball team located in Lynn, Mass., where he oversaw operations for separate television and radio broadcast crews, managed the game day press box operations and assisted the team's general manager.

-Annie Jenkins has been appointed to the position of Assistant to the Commissioner at the Great Northeast Athletic Conference (GNAC), as announced on June 1, 2017.
-She will begin her duties on August 1.
-Her hiring is supported through the NCAA Division III Ethnic Minority and Women’s Grant, a program that provides funding for entry-level administrative positions at NCAA Division III schools and conference offices.
+Annie Jenkins began her role as Assistant to the Commissioner at the GNAC on August 1, 2017.
+Her hiring was supported through the NCAA Division III Ethnic Minority and Women’s Grant, a program that provides funding for entry-level administrative positions at NCAA Division III schools and conference offices.

 Jenkins received her Master of Education degree in Athletic Administration (Collegiate Level) in May 2017 from Endicott College, where the 2017 Endicott “Woman of Impact” honoree spent the past two years as the Gulls’ Sports Information Graduate Assistant.

 Jenkins, a CoSIDA 2016 Fred Stabley Sr. District 1 Writing Contest “Story with Video” winner, served as the primary media relations contact for six of Endicott’s 21 varsity teams by assisting with statistical coverage, social media, and multimedia content creation to expand the College’s global reach.